smartcar/javascript-sdk/README.md

 ## Next Steps

 This SDK facilitates OAuth link generation, click handler creation, and pop-up dialog creation.
 This SDK will not assist in exchanging authorization codes for an access token.
-If you choose to self-host the redirect, this SDK provdes a script you can source on the redirect that will assist you with extracting the authorization code query parameter.
+If you choose to self-host the redirect, this SDK provides a script, which you can source on the redirect.
+The script will assist in extracting the authorization code query parameter.

 See the links below to various SDKs that can help you exchange the authorization code for an access token.
 If the back end language you want to use isn't listed below, you can still use the Smartcar API.
 You will just have to make HTTP requests manually based on our [API specification](https://smartcar.com/docs#get-all-vehicles).